isonnymichael/floating-awesome-button/readme.txt

 * Download the plugin and extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation

 == Changelog ==

+= 1.4.18 =
+* Create new module scroll to top
+* Add module option in backend setting page

 = 1.4.17 =
 * Adding action button tooltip